mSaayeh/MS-Chat/README.md

 MS Chat is a Flutter-based chat application that provides a simple and efficient platform for real-time messaging with authentication using Firebase.
 The app supports a single public chat room where users can log in, sign up, and exchange messages.

-## Features

-- **Firebase Authentication:** Users can create an account or log in using their email address and password.
-- **Firestore Integration:** Messages are stored and retrieved in real-time from Firestore.
-- **Real-time Messaging:** Utilizes Firestore Streams to update messages in real-time.
-- **User Interface:** Simple and user-friendly UI for seamless chatting experience.

 ## Screenshots

 <p align="center">